Kingxukai/linux/Documentation/networking/nfc.rst

 The Near Field Communication (NFC) subsystem is required to standardize the NFC device drivers development and to create an unified userspace interface.

-This document covers the architecture overview, the device driver interface description and the userspace interface description.
+This document covers the woke architecture overview, the woke device driver interface description and the woke userspace interface description.

 Architecture overview
 =====================